brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 .. image:: 1-intro-to-brian-neurons_image_41_0.png

-Here we've used the ``axvline`` command from ``matplotlib`` to draw a red, dashed vertical line at the time of each spike recorded by the ``SpikeMonitor``.
+Here we've used the ``axvline`` command from ``matplotlib`` to draw an orange, dashed vertical line at the time of each spike recorded by the ``SpikeMonitor``.

 Now try changing the strings for ``threshold`` and ``reset`` in the cell